mgblackwater/stevekinney.net/content/courses/testing/integrating-with-ci-cd-pipelines.md

+---
+title: Integrating Vitest With Your CI/CD Pipeline
+description: Learn how to integrate Vitest into a CI/CD pipeline using GitHub Actions.
+modified: 2024-09-28T11:31:15-06:00
+---

-# 1. Integrating Vitest with Your CI/CD Pipeline
+## 1. Integrating Vitest with Your CI/CD Pipeline

 Ah, Continuous Integration and Continuous Deployment (CI/CD)!
 You know, it’s like having that one responsible roommate who always remembers to lock the door, do the dishes, and make sure your code isn’t breaking everything on the way out to production.
 Let’s talk about how to hit that sweet deploy button _knowing your tests_ are keeping things smooth (or at least flagging the landmines before they go boom).

 Today, we’ll get Vitest running in a CI/CD pipeline using GitHub Actions, but you can take these concepts and adapt them to whatever tool your team is using.
 CI/CD tools all do pretty much the same thing behind the scenes: run your tests, and tell you if things are broken (hopefully before your users do).

-## 2. Step 1: Configuring Vitest for CI
+### 2. Step 1: Configuring Vitest for CI

 Alright, you probably already have Vitest hooked up locally.
 If you don’t, no worries—I’ll wait while you get it installed.
 Just: